info-241/info-241/prep_live_session/README.md

 -   FE, 2.11.

 # Week 3: Quantifying uncertainty

+- **Learning Outcomes**: "At the end of this week's course of study, students will be able to:"

 ## Lewis & Rao reading
 When doing the reading on Lewis and Rao for live session, please consider the following questions to promote your understanding.
 We will discuss a subset of these questions in class, depending on our time constraints.
 Let us know in advance if you want to make sure to discuss one of these in particular.